-DBR Therapy in Toronto
+Deep Brain Reorienting (DBR) Therapy in Toronto

-What Is Deep Brain Reorienting (DBR) Therapy?
+What Is DBR Therapy?

-DBR is based on the understanding that trauma is not only psychological but also embedded in the body and brainstem, which is the part of the brain responsible for survival reflexes.
-When a traumatic event occurs, the body’s orienting response (the reflex that helps us turn toward a
+DBR is based on the understanding that trauma isn’t only psychological but also embedded in the body and brainstem, which is the part of the brain responsible for survival reflexes.
+When a traumatic event occurs, the body’s orienting response (the reflex that helps us turn toward a perceived threat or safety) can become disrupted.
+This interruption leaves behind a “charge” in the nervous system, leading to chronic states of hypervigilance, anxiety, or emotional shutdown.
+DBR was developed by Dr. Frank Corrigan specifically to address this preverbal, physiological layer of trauma.

-Through gentle, guided attention to the body’s instinctive orienting responses, DBR helps clients access the precise moment before the shock or overwhelm occurred.
-Working slowly and safely, the nervous system learns to complete these interrupted responses, allowing the release of stored energy and the integration of the original experience.
-DBR supports the body’s natural capacity to heal itself; not by reliving trauma, but by restoring the orienting reflex that was interrupted.
+Through gentle, guided attention to the body’s instinctive orienting responses, DBR helps clients access the precise moment before shock or overwhelm occurred.
+Working slowly and safely, the nervous system learns to complete these interrupted responses.
+This allows the release of stored energy and the integration of the original experience.

 What to Expect in a DBR Therapy Session